Adeon18/Adeon18/README.md

 # Hi there 👋

-My name is Ostap and I am a 2nd year Computer Science student of Ukrainian Catholic University :)
+My name is Ostap and I am a 3rd year Computer Science student of Ukrainian Catholic University :)
 ---

 ## 📚 About:

-### 💾 I am currently looking to collaborate on some interesting projects :)
+### 💾 I am interested in:
-- Anything C++ Related or just any fast and effective programming
+- Anything C++ Related :)
-- Maybe will try to learn Unreal Engine, idk...
+- Game Development and Graphics programming
-- If you have something interesting => hit me up!
+- Potentially learning Unreal engine
-- please...
+- Interested in collaborating on some cool projects :)

 ### 🔭 I have recently released my first game - "The Pest" on Steam, written in [Godot](https://godotengine.org/).
 - [Game Twitter](https://twitter.com/thepestgame)